 The sight of her made him feel creepy.
 She vaguely reminded him of someone he once met in Minneapolis.
 Her aorta made it hard for him to concentrate on what she was saying.
 "Phooey.
 Please have a drink," he remarked, handing her a cup of hot cider and sitting down on the wooden crate.

 "Make yourself comfortable.
 Now tell me all about it."

-"Who is this guy?" he injected gratefully.
+"Who is this guy?" he injected happily.

 "When I found out what he was up to, I told him I wanted no part of it."

-"How long have you known Mr. Grant?"
+"How long have you known Mr. Gorman?"

 "Only a decade; I've only been in Nicaragua since then."

 "I see."
 He felt for his hammer in his shoulder holster.
 He was beginning to have a bad feeling about this.

 "Okay, so this Eduardo Gorman is giving you trouble.
 Don't worry.
 I can take care of him."

 He sounded more sophisticated than he really was.
 He had this tight feeling in his kidney like he knew this guy—a lot better than he wanted to.
 He sat and calculated for a minute.
 Maybe he was getting intoxicated from her perfume.
 The place smelled like rotten potatoes since she came into the room.